slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     Returns the :class:`Outcome` based on the current point.
 This is used to create Pass Line Odds or Don't Pass Odds bets.
 This delegates the real work to the current :class:`CrapsGameState` object.
-Since no point has been established, this returns :literal:`null`.
+Since no point has been established, this returns :literal:`None`.